supaorg/supa/packages/core/README.md

-# core
+# Core

-code that will be used across clients and servers
+Code that is used across clients and servers